Africa CDC says cannot predict when second COVID-19 shots will arrive

 That has caused great uncertainty for Africa's vaccination rollout.

-The African Union signed a deal last month with Johnson & Johnson.
-But those doses will not begin arriving until the third quarter, and Nkengasong said last week that Africa would find it hard to bridge the gap in the meantime.
+The African Union signed a deal last month with Johnson & Johnson (JNJ.N). read more But those doses will not begin arriving until the third quarter, and Nkengasong said last week that Africa would find it hard to bridge the gap in the meantime.

 "We are in a bind as a continent," he said on Thursday.
 "Access to vaccines has been limited for us."